 Tropical

-Plantains are not keto-friendly.
-At ~30g net carbs per 100g (and typical portions are larger), they’ll quickly exceed daily carb limits—even more so when fried or very ripe.
+Plantains are very limited on keto.
+At ~34.5g net carbs per 100g (and typical portions are larger), even a small serving uses up most of a daily carb budget—more so when fried or very ripe.
+Keep portions tiny and track carefully.

 - Protein (100g)1.3g